2024

 Don’t Forgo a Professional

 So, edit your own work.
 Don’t be lazy about it.
-That said, even the best writers in the world need to have a second set of eyes go over their work.
+That said, even the best writers in the world need to have a second set of eyes review their work.

 Editors are professional editors for a reason.
 They not only know how to correct grammar, syntax, and structure errors, but they will help with the story itself.
 They will suggest changes to make the plot or narrative better and more effective.